1. Business Immigration Lawyer New York: Navigating Non-Immigrant Visas for Professionals

 Permanent Residency Pathways

 Employment-based Green Cards are categorized into five preferences, each with unique criteria regarding the employee's skill set and the employer's need.
-Selecting the optimal category is a crucial first step in the permanent residency application.
+Selecting the optimal category is a crucial first step in the permanent residency application to avoid unnecessary delays.

 Entrepreneur and Investment Visas